Schnitzel5/M-Extension-Server/README.md

-# Extensions inspector

-This is a headless fork of [Tachidesk](https://github.com/Suwayomi/Tachidesk) that is used to inspect (i.e. extract some information from) [Tachiyomi's extension APKs](http://github.com/tachiyomiorg/tachiyomi-extensions).
+# M-Extension-Server — headless Mihon (Tachiyomi)/Aniyomi extensions server

+M-Extension-Server is a lightweight, headless service for running Mihon (Tachiyomi)/Aniyomi extensions (APKs).
+It dynamically loads extensions from Base64-encoded APKs, executes catalogue and content methods (manga/anime), and returns results via a small HTTP API.

 ## Credits

 The `AndroidCompat` module was originally developed by [@null-dev](https://github.com/null-dev) for [TachiWeb-Server](https://github.com/Tachiweb/TachiWeb-server) and is licensed under `Apache License Version 2.0`.

+Parts of [Mihon (Tachiyomi)](https://github.com/mihonapp/mihon) is adopted into this codebase, also licensed under `Apache License Version 2.0`.

-Parts of [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) is adopted into this codebase, also licensed under `Apache License Version 2.0`.
+Parts of [Aniyomi](https://github.com/aniyomiorg/aniyomi) is adopted into this codebase, also licensed under `Apache License Version 2.0`.

 You can obtain a copy of `Apache License Version 2.0` from  http://www.apache.org/licenses/LICENSE-2.0